zsluedem/monkq/docs/refs/settings.rst

     .. attribute:: SSL_PATH

         If you want to use a specific ssl for you request, you can set your ssl path here.
-More info you can see :py:module:`~ssl`
+More info you can see :py:mod:`~ssl`